philanc/luazen/README.md

 	this uses the same alphabet as bitcoin addresses:
 	"123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz"
 	contrary to base64, base58 encodes a string as a long number written in base58.
-It is not intended to be used for "long" strings (more than a couple thousand bytes).
-No newline is inserted in the encoded string.
+	Base58 is not intended to be used for long strings, if #str > 256, str is not encoded and the function return an error.
-	return the encoded string or (nil, error message)
+	No newline is inserted in the encoded string. return the encoded string or (nil, error message)

 b58decode(bstr)
 	decode base58-encoded string bstr
-	return the decoded string or (nil, error message)
+	return the decoded string or (nil, error message) in case of an invalid base58 string or if the decoded string is longer than 256 bytes.

 xor(str, key)
 	return the byte-to-byte xor of string str with string key.